WojcioTrue/Drink_App/README.md

 **How to install**<br/>
 Installation: npm install

+Clone repository to choosen directory.

-In the project directory, you can run: npm start
+In the choosen directory, you run: npm start

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.
 The page will reload if you make edits.